| |

 To paint -- I began with washes of acrylic craft paint in burnt sienna, black and highlighted areas with a very light yellow/cream color.
 Then I did some dry-brushing on of dark brown, black and burnt sienna.
 After that all dried - and warped the door, thank you -- I dampened the door again on both sides, weighted it down onto a flat surface (the corner of my drafting table, so that I could hang the cupboard off the edge, while the door stayed flat -- I wasn't about to take the door off!) overnight and it was perfectly straight!
 Then last night, after doing a little bit more buffing with steel wool, I brought in a fairly bright blue -- only dry-brushing, dabbing and such - adding in brown and black where I felt I needed it.
 Adding the blue over-top the other colors kept it looking more aged.
 In some places I layered more blue to brighten it up some, but if it got too bright, I covered with some dry-brushed brown.
 I then weighted the door again, just in case - and this morning I rubbed on some minwax clear finishing paste, buffed with a cloth and also some steel wool and voila!
 Here she is!

-the knob is a wooden ship-building accessory
+| the knob is a wooden ship-building accessory I picked up at a hobby shop

 Thanks for stopping by and taking a look!